 The Springbank Airport is operated on leased Federal Crown Land by the Calgary Airport Authority.
 The Springbank Airport acts as the primary general aviation reliever airport for the Calgary International Airport.
 The Springbank Airport currently supports light aircraft operations, flight training, charter operations, as well as aircraft maintenance and associated services.
 In 2022, Springbank Airport was the ninth busiest airport in Canada when measured by aircraft movements.
-While the airport lands themselves are federally regulated, there exists a great opportunity to grow and develop the surrounding lands with complementary uses.
-The adjacency of Highway 1 near the Springbank Airport adds further value to these lands.
+While the airport lands themselves are federally regulated, further planning is required adjacent to the airport to consider complementary uses.